South Kingstown schools closed Wednesday after threats

 SOUTH KINGSTOWN, R.I.
 (WPRI) — All public schools in South Kingstown will be closed Wednesday as police investigate threats of violence made on social media.

-According to South Kingstown Police Chief Matthew Moynihan, the threats were directed at South Kingstown High School Tuesday evening.
+Police Chief Matthew Moynihan said the threats Tuesday evening were directed at South Kingstown High School.